image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Instructions

-• In a large bowl (the bowl of a stand mixer if you're using one), stir together 1 cup of flour, sugar, yeast, salt, Italian seasoning and garlic powder.
+• In a large bowl (the bowl of a stand mixer if you’re using one), stir together 1 cup of flour, sugar, yeast, salt, Italian seasoning, and garlic powder.
+Add the water and butter and stir until combined.
+Add 2 more cups of flour and stir with a spoon.

-• Put bowl in a stand mixer fitted with the dough hook, and gradually add remaining 3-4 cups flour, 1/2-1 cup at a time.
-As your dough gets closer to finishing, reduce the amount of flour you add at once so that you don't add too much.
-You can make this dough by hand as well — just stir in flour gradually until you can no longer use a spoon, then knead it in by hand, just until a soft and smooth dough forms.
-You want to stop adding flour when your dough is just past the sticky point.
+• Put the bowl in a stand mixer fitted with the dough hook and gradually add the remaining 3 to 4 cups flour, ½ to 1 cup at a time.
+As the dough gets closer to being ready, reduce the amount of flour you add at once so that you don’t add too much.
+(You can make this dough by hand as well.
+Just stir in the flour gradually, until you can no longer use a spoon, then knead it in by hand, just until a soft, smooth dough forms.)
+When the dough is soft and slightly tacky, but not sticky, it’s ready.

-• Uncover dough and divide into 4 even sections.
-Divide each section into 6 equal sections so you have 24 pieces.
-Keep remaining pieces covered to prevent drying out while you roll each breadstick.
+• Uncover the dough and divide it into 4 equal pieces.
+Divide each piece into 6 equal portions so you have 24 pieces.
+Keep the dough covered to prevent drying out while you roll each breadstick.

-• Line a baking sheet with parchment paper.
-Roll each piece of dough into a smooth ball, pinching the seams in the back and rolling until smooth.
-Place ball on the counter and roll back and forth with both hands to make a cylinder that is roughly 6" long and 1" wide.
+• Roll each piece of dough into a smooth ball, pinching the seams in the back and rolling, until smooth.
+Place the ball on the counter and roll back and forth with both hands to make a cylinder that is roughly 6″ long and 1″ wide.

-• Combine melted butter, Italian seasoning, garlic powder, and salt.
-Brush over breadsticks while warm.
-Sprinkle with Parmesan cheese and serve.
+• In a bowl, combine the butter, Italian seasoning, garlic powder, and salt.
+Brush over the breadsticks while warm.
+Sprinkle with the Parmesan and serve.

 Nutrition Information